Bacorn42/VRP-Visualization/README.md

 and a Leaflet map widget which covers the most of the web app area.
 That part is used to help in providing input data and showing the output.

-All web app JavaScript code is containted in the file `/js/main.js` and the main HTML file is in `/index.html`.
-Web app CSS data is in the file `/css/styles.css`,
+All web app JavaScript code is containted in the file `../js/main.js` and the main HTML file is in `../index.html`.
+Web app CSS data is in the file `../css/styles.css`,

 #### Leaflet
-A local Leaflet instance is used to show interactive map, destination and starting points, and the results as a colored lines to distinguish paths for different vehicles.
+A local [Leaflet](https://leafletjs.com) instance is used to show interactive map, destination and starting points, and the results as a colored lines to distinguish paths for different vehicles.
 The local approach allows for easy modifications, resistance to changes that could break the functionality, better performance, since nothing needs to be downloaded from the remote servers, but on the other hand, needs constant updating in order to keep up with the updates.
 The Leaflet instance did not need any modifications for this implementation.
-_OpenStreetMaps_ is used as a map layer provider.
+[OpenStreetMap](https://www.openstreetmap.org) is used as a map layer provider.